-The Funds are expected to qualify as a "mutual fund trust" as defined in the Tax Act and expects to continue to so qualify at all material times.
-Accordingly, each Fund will not engage in any undertaking other than the investment of its funds in property for the purposes of the Tax Act.
-A Fund that ceases to qualify as a mutual fund trust and is a "registered investment" under the Tax Act is subject to a special tax under Part X.2 of the Tax Act if at the end of any month it holds property that is not a "qualified investment" under the Tax Act for registered plans.
-At any time that a Fund is not a mutual fund trust and a registered investment, it will not acquire or hold an investment if it would thereby be liable to a material amount of tax under Part X.2 or the Tax Act.
+The Fund is expected to qualify as a "mutual fund trust" as defined in the Tax Act and expects to continue to so qualify at all material times.
+Accordingly, the Fund will not engage in any undertaking other than the investment of its funds in property for the purposes of the Tax Act.
+If the Fund ceases to qualify as a mutual fund trust and is a "registered investment" under the Tax Act, the Fund is subject to a special tax under Part X.2 of the Tax Act if at the end of any month it holds property that is not a "qualified investment" under the Tax Act for registered plans.
+At any time that the Fund is not a mutual fund trust and a registered investment, it will not acquire or hold an investment if it would thereby be liable to a material amount of tax under Part X.2 or the Tax Act.